mads-hartmann/blog.mads-hartmann.com/blog.mads-hartmann.com/_posts/2021-12-18-year-in-review.md

 I left a bunch of really lovely people at Glitch to join a bunch of really lovely people at [Gitpod](https://www.gitpod.io/).
 I went from being a manager back to being an IC.
 While I really loved managing my team at Glitch, I also realized that now is not the time in my life to do a career switch.
 I need something in my comfort zone that I can do well even if I only got 3 hours of sleep five weeks in a row.
 For me, that's being an IC[^1].
 It's something I enjoy and something I'm really good at.
 Maybe in another few years I'll try being an engineering manager again.

-I joined Gitpod in Mays so I've been with them 7 months already - though for 3 of them I was out for parental leave.
+I joined Gitpod in May so I've been with them 7 months already - though for 3 of them I was out for parental leave.
 It's a wonderful team and an incredible product.
 Everyone is humble, kind, and extremely competent.
 I really do believe that ephemeral cloud-based developer environments are the future and Gitpod is leading the way.

 Looking forward to 2022.
 Have a great New Years ❤️